azimsyncross/thingsboard-wigets-meter-report/README.md

-Here's a `README.md` document for your ThingsBoard widget.
-This guide provides an overview of each function, explaining its purpose, parameters, and how it fits into the widget’s overall structure.

----

 # ThingsBoard Custom Widget - Data Table with Date Range Filter and Pagination

 This custom widget for ThingsBoard allows users to view energy, voltage, and current data over a specified date range.
 The widget features a date range picker, data-fetch button, loading indicators, paginated table view, and error handling.
 Below is an explanation of each major component and function used in this widget.